 PATRIOTIC FRUIT SALADS

 I blend three fruits equally, planning the total salad volume for individual serving sizes to be between ½ cup to 1 cup per person.
 Almost any combination is delicious.
 Bananas and strawberries do very well together.
 I also have taken to cutting out watermelon stars with a small cookie cutter.
 As simple as that sounds, it always seems to draw excitement from adults and kids alike, I’m sure due to it being unexpected.
+You can also turn the salad into a light dessert with the addition of some whipped cream or Crème Anglaise drizzled over the fruit.

 Peeled fruits are categorized by their internal color.